fnabinash/rust-practice/README.md

 A collection of 240+ exercises to learn and practice building production-grade CLI tools in Rust.

-After cloning the repo to your local machine delete the [Instrcutions](#instructions) & [folder structure](#folder-structure) section.
+After cloning the repo to your local machine remove the [Instrcutions](#instructions) & [folder structure](#folder-structure) section.
 It is just to guide you on "How to fork, clone and practice exercise?".

 ## Instructions